My No1 tip for safety on Facebook from scammers or not so nice “Friends” is to hide your Facebook Friend List.

 Edit: I’ve just been reminded, that some determined stalker types might try to find your friends by sending you a friend request, and then possibly seeing some of your friends pop up in their friend suggestion bar, “People You May Know”.
 There have been some reports that this might be a way around securing your Friends List.
 To add extra protection be sure you have all the privacy settings set up to their strictest setting, including only setting privacy settings for friend requests so that you will only receive friend requests “Friends Of Friends” NOT everyone.
 This means that someone who was trying to get to some of your friend, they would have to friend a friend of yours first before being able to send you a friend request.
 The point of hiding your friends list from everyone, is to protect your Facebook friends list from “Drive By” type scammers or stalkers, who are looking for an easy fish to catch.
 If it’s too hard…they move on to the next person who has very little privacy settings set up, and their friends list open.

 Update 2017: Facebook have now included the “Hide Your Friends List” in the privacy settings

-Protect your friends and yourself by setting this very simple setting.
+(NEW October 2018) Protect your friends and yourself by setting this very simple setting.
 See the video below for instructions.
-(P.C Browser setting only – this setting is not available on the mobile app as far as I can tell)
+Set up through a P.C Web Browser version of Facebook.

 See More Privacy Settings Step By Steps in my Cyber Safety Manual, See Ad below.